 - 128,000 of the treated veterans had a diagnosis of SUD

-- 28.2 percent of these veterans were diagnosed with alcohol problems only
+- 28.2% of these veterans were diagnosed with alcohol problems only

-- 19.3 percent of admissions had drug problems only
+- 19.3% of admissions had drug problems only

-- 52.4 percent had problems with both drug and alcohol problems
+- 52.4% had problems with both drug and alcohol problems

 Expanding Recovery Resources for Veterans

-As awareness of the psychological and psychosocial needs of military veterans grows, the VA is becoming more responsive to veterans’ needs.
+As awareness concerning the various unique psychological and psychosocial needs of military veterans grows, the VA is there to meet these needs.
 From anonymous self-screening tools to prevention education and crisis hotlines, the VA offers a number of free addiction treatment services.
-Outpatient treatment, medically supervised detox and inpatient residential recovery programs are available to veterans who meet the criteria for a substance abuse disorder.
+Medically managed detoxification, residential care, and outpatient treatment programs are available to veterans with substance use problems.4

-But the NIDA points out that addiction treatment services should be even more accessible to service members.
-According to the NIDA, early intervention should involve screening service members for substance use disorders when they return from deployment.
-Helping veterans find the financial resources, clinical care and psychosocial support they need for recovery should be a top national priority.
+But NIDA points out that addiction treatment services should be even more accessible to service members.
+According to the NIDA, early intervention should involve screening service members for substance use disorders when they return from deployment.2 Helping veterans find the financial resources, clinical care, and psychosocial support they need for recovery should be a top national priority.

 - Brady, K.T., Tuerk, P., Back, S.E., Saladin, M.E., Waldrop, A.E., Myrick, H. (2009).
 Combat Posttraumatic Stress Disorder, Substance Use Disorders, and Traumatic Brain Injury.
 J Addict Med, 3(4), 179-188.

 - National Institute on Drug Abuse.
 (2013).
 DrugFacts: Substance Abuse in the Military.